 - 12.2.1.
-The City should designate all but the Transition zones as the Volcano Heights Major Activity Center, including updating the Centers and Corridors map in the Albuquerque-Bernalillo County Comprehensive Plan. - 12.2.2.
 Economic development should include a range of retail, office, and light manufacturing.
-Non-residential development should include goods and services for regional and local residents and visitors.
+Non-residential development should include goods and services for regional and local residents and visitors. - 12.2.2.
+Business recruitment should focus on employment opportunities that provide livable wages and high-quality work environments. - 12.2.3.
+Mixed-use development should include opportunities for retail and services for local and nearby residents.

-- 12.2.3.
-Business recruitment should focus on 1 employment opportunities that provide livable wages and high-quality work environments. - 12.2.4.
-Mixed-use development should include opportunities for retail and services for local and nearby residents. - 12.2.5.
-Innovative businesses, green businesses, and new businesses that add employment opportunities, as opposed to cannibalizing commercial uses in other areas, should receive priority consideration for public-private partnerships, matching funds, and leeway in standards within the range acceptable as Minor or Major per Table 3.2 and Table 3.3. - 12.2.6.
-City Economic Development should work with property owners, prospective businesses, and the Double Eagle Airport to recruit businesses for Volcano Heights. - 12.2.7.
+- 12.2.4.
+Innovative businesses, green businesses, and new businesses that add employment opportunities, as opposed to cannibalizing commercial uses in other areas, should receive priority consideration for public-private partnerships, matching funds, and leeway in standards within the range acceptable as Minor or Major per Table 3.2 and Table 3.3. - 12.2.5.
+City Economic Development should work with property owners, prospective businesses, and the Double Eagle Airport to recruit businesses for Volcano Heights. - 12.2.6.
 The most up-to-date and forward-thinking communications infrastructure should be incorporated throughout Volcano Heights to allow maximum flexibility for prospective businesses and industries.